martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 content-based origin might be transferred to the target origin.

 Whether any given permission is transferred and what conditions are attached to the transferral will depend on the policy of the user agent.
-In some cases, it might be considered appropriate to discard permissions and request them anew.
+It might be considered best to discard permissions and request them anew.
 As transferrance is a one-time event, causing prompts to be reinitiated might not be too much of an imposition.

 ## Navigation Transfers {#navigation}